OpenEvalProject/evals/manuscripts/elife-88956/v1/manuscript.md

 An advantage of Procrustes analysis over other global tests is that it also provides a way to visualize the data, therefore allowing for visual inspection of the overlap or association between the omics modalities.
 For example, the MDS plot at baseline using the original concentrations showed that the increased sum of squared deviations was driven by a single outlying microbiome sample, something that would not have been as readily deduced from a testing procedure alone (Figure 4).
 Additionally, the method makes no distributional assumptions, making it particularly well suited for data that may be heterogenous, skewed, or zero-inflated.
 If data transformation was used, we found the test is also robust against the choice of pseudocount.
 Disadvantages include that the test does not explicitly pinpoint which features are driving the association and is limited to only identifying linear associations, though inspection of the PC(o)A loadings can help alleviate the former.

-## Multiomics factor analysis
+### Multiomics factor analysis

 Multiomics factor analysis (MOFA) is an unsupervised dimensionality reduction technique developed specifically for studies with multi-modal omics data collected on the same set of individuals (Argelaguet et al., 2018; Argelaguet et al., 2020).
-The underlying probabilistic factor analysis model decomposes the matrices for each modality into a set of factor and weight matrices.(4)Ym=ZWm⊤+ϵm
+The underlying probabilistic factor analysis model decomposes the matrices for each modality into a set of factor and weight matrices.

+$$
+Y_{m}=ZW_{m}^{⊤}+ϵ_{m}
+$$

-where the subscript m denotes modality.
-For our two modality case we will assume that {Y1,Y2}={Y,X}.
-The Z matrix is the n×k factor matrix, that provides a low-dimensional representation of the data in terms of k latent factors.
+where the subscript $m$ denotes modality.
+For our two modality case we will assume that ${Y_{1},Y_{2}}={Y,X}$.
+The Z matrix is the $n\timesk$ factor matrix, that provides a low-dimensional representation of the data in terms of $k$ latent factors.
 These factors capture sources of variation and factors with a high percent of variability across multiple modalities represent axes of shared variability.
-The W matrices are the k×pm weight matrices that define the contribution of the pm features to each of the k latent factors.
+The W matrices are the $k\timesp_{m}$ weight matrices that define the contribution of the $p_{m}$ features to each of the $k$ latent factors.
 Intuitively, the larger the absolute value of the weight, the more that feature contributes to the factor.
-The ϵ terms are the residual noise terms.
+The $ϵ$ terms are the residual noise terms.
 Based on this formulation, MOFA can be viewed as a generalization of PCA.
 The method has been applied with success to single-cell transcriptomics, proteomics, metagenomics, and metabolomics data (Alda-Catalinas et al., 2020; Rodriguez et al., 2020; Garcia-Etxebarria et al., 2021).

 The noise terms for continuous data are assumed to have a Gaussian distribution and, as such, we use log-transformed metabolite concentrations and clr-transformed microbial counts for our DINE-CD data.
 We assumed there to be 10 latent factors and used spike and slab priors to induce sparsity on the factor weights.
 We find that the first factor detects shared variability at both baseline and 6 weeks.
 At baseline, the percent of variability in the metabolites and microbes are 10.17% and 11.02%, respectively.
 These percentages increase to 14.05% and 17.55% at 6 weeks.
 The metabolomics data have additional factors with fairly high (>8%) percent of variation explained, but the corresponding microbiome factor does not explain a significant level of variation (<4%).
 Thus we focus on the first factor as it is the only axis of shared variation.
 The metabolites with the highest weights for the first factor are chenodeoxycholic acid, cholic acid, allolithocholic acid, ithocholic acid, and isolithocholic acid at baseline and lithocholenic acid, cholic acid, deoxycholic acid, lithocholic acid, isolithocholic acid at 6 weeks.
 In general, it is largely bile acids that contribute to the first factor in the metabolomics data, with a few stool metabolites (i.e. succinate and butyrate).
 Likewise, the microbes with the highest weights are Raoultella, Salmonella, Shimwellia, Citrobacter, Enterobacter at baseline and Morganella, Citrobacter, Proteus, Salmonella, Shigella at 6 weeks.
 Indicating there is some overlap in the top features across the two time points.

 MOFA is advantageous as is able to determine which features are important to the axes of shared variation via inspection of the feature weights.
 This provides a balance between global and feature-wise analysis.
 Another advantage is that it can perform feature selection when the spike-and-slab prior is used.
 While MOFA is specifically designed for multiomics data integration, a limitation of the method is the Gaussian error assumption for all data with a continuous distribution.
 This assumption is likely too restrictive for some omics data, like normalized microbial relative abundances.
 Even after log-ratio transformation, which are known to be sensitive to choice of pseudocount, the data remains skewed and heterogeneous.
 Anecdotally, when we applied MOFA to the original, untransformed, relative abundances, none of the factors explained a significant level of variation.
 Extensions to include continuous distributions that can model skewness and heterogeneity such as the gamma, beta, and log-normal distributions would help alleviate this.
 Finally, the increased correlation from baseline to 6 weeks corresponds with the results from the Mantel test and MMiRKAT.
 While it is encouraging to see similar trends across different statistical methods, it is difficult to determine if this is evidence of a stronger association or the result of changes in unobserved confounders.
 MOFA and the Mantel test cannot account of this, but MMiRKAT can.

-## Canonical correlation analysis
+### Canonical correlation analysis

 Canonical correlation analysis (CCA) is a dimensionality reduction technique that aims to find correlations across the modalities.
 If there is an association between the modalities, then the features of X and Y will have correlations with each other.
 As such, CCA finds low-dimensional latent representations of the data sets, defined in terms of linear combinations of the original features.
 The identified latent variables are subject to having maximum correlation within pairs but are uncorrelated with subsequent pairs.